javiles-pop/custom-player-windows-linux/README.md

 BrightSign environment variable warnings are suppressed in webpack config.
 If you see them, restart the dev server.

-### Network Errors on Activation Screen
+### Network Configuration

-The network stub endpoints return empty data.
-This is expected for browser-based players.
+Network configuration is handled by the operating system (Windows/Linux).
+The "Configure Network" button is disabled for browser-based players.
+Use your OS network settings to configure WiFi or Ethernet.

 ### Wrong Company Type